Steven-wyf/MLOps_Spring_2025/README.md

 # LLaRA++ — A Cold-Start Music Recommendation System

 ##  Value Proposition (Unit 1)
-The [project proposal](./ProjectProposal.md) is localed at the repo base directory.
+The [project proposal](./ProjectProposal.md) is located at the repo base directory.

 **Customer**: Music streaming platforms (e.g., Spotify) targeting new users with sparse interaction histories.